 On October 29, 1977 the aircraft received the airworthiness certificate (for the first time in the USSR).

 The first commercial flight of the Tu-144 with passengers onboard was carried out on November 1, 1977 from Moscow to Alma-Ata.
-That even has marked the beginning of the regular commercial operation of the Tu-144.
-On June 1, 1978, the management of Aeroflot decided to abolish passenger flights on Tu-144s.
+That event has marked the beginning of the regular commercial operation of the Tu-144.
+On June 1, 1978, the management of Aeroflot decided to permanently stop passenger flights on Tu-144s.

 Tu-144 versus Concorde

 |British Airways Concorde at the Farnborough air show, UK, 1986. |

 Photo by Tim Rees

 The only aircraft in the world comparable to the Tu-144 in its performance characteristics, was the British-French Concorde.
 It was jointly developed and manufactured by French company Sud Aviation (later Aérospatiale) and the British Aircraft Corporation (BAC) under an Anglo-French treaty.
 Rolls-Royce / SNECMA Olympus 593 engines were jointly developed by the British company Rolls-Royce and the French company SNECMA.

 In total, 20 Concordes were produced, 14 of them were operated on commercial airlines by British Airways and Air France, each of which had seven aircraft.